 Do not sign any documents without legal review

-Before signing any documents, have them reviewed by an expert Florida motorcycle accident attorney.
+Before signing any documents, have them reviewed by an expert West Palm Beach motorcycle accident attorney.
 You may be approached, especially by insurance companies to sign offers or waivers that could potentially limit your rights to future compensation.
-Winegar Injury Law has dealt with countless motorcycle injury cases in Florida and can negotiate the best outcome for your situation.
+Winegar Injury Law has dealt with countless motorcycle injury cases in West Palm Beach and throughout Florida and can negotiate the best outcome for your situation.
 No fee unless we win!

 Do not overshare accident info on social media